 What To Expect Upon Completion Of The Inverted Nipple Correction Procedure?

 The correction of inverted nipples is fairly straight forward and can be done with breast augmentation (breast implantation,) or alone.
 It can be done under general anesthesia or using pure local anesthesia (just numbing up the nipple area.)
 If it is done under local anesthesia the patient can drive to the surgery center and return home afterward.

 What Is The Typical Recovery Process From Inverted Nipple Correction Procedures?

 Recovery from the inverted nipple correction procedure is very mild and patients can usually return to work one or two days after surgery.
 The procedure involves cutting the lactiferous ducts to release the tethered nipple and then pulling some tissue from the surrounding areola and placing it under the nipple to “prop up” the nipple.
 This means there will be two small scars on the areola but they are usually hard to see or nearly invisible once they have healed.
 The procedure takes about 30 minutes for each nipple.

 This procedure is fairly minor and safe.
 The main risks involve possible damage to the nipple or loss of sensation to the nipple.
 If this procedure is right for you, Dr. Smith and/or his staff will go over the risks with you in detail.
 Dr. Lane Smith holds 4 separate board certifications in plastic surgery and is a multi-award-winning plastic surgeon, recognized in the Las Vegas community by both his peers and his patients.

-For More Information On The Correction Of Inverted Or Retracted Nipples By Smith Plastic Surgery, Please Call Us Today at (702) 838-2455 To Schedule Your Consultation, Or By Email Online.
+For More Information On The Correction Of Inverted Or Retracted Nipples By Smith Plastic Surgery Institute, Please Call Us Today at (702) 838-2455 To Schedule Your Consultation, Or By Email Online.